LESS CO2 is a schools energy reduction programme brought to you by Ashden

 I run the Ashden school programme which includes the Let's Go Zero Campaign and LESS CO2.
-I work with our school mentors, partners and funders to ensure the LESS CO2 programme thrives.
+I work with a coalition of organisations to support UK schools to become zero carbon.
 When I'm not at work you'll find me... mostly running around after my three boys.
 We are a very outdoor family and all enjoy camping and playing sports.

 I organise the workshops that are part of our LESS CO2 programme, liaising with our school mentors and the participating schools.
 When I'm not at work you'll find me at home reading and watching films.
 And at the weekends, we visit art galleries and exhibitions in London and explore the surrounding areas.

 I joined Ashden as CEO in May 2019, taking responsibility for developing and implementing the organisation’s ambitious new strategy to tackle climate change.
 As Ashden’s CEO I oversee all aspects of our work, from setting our strategic direction to getting involved in the judging process for the Ashden Awards as well as overseeing our programme work including LESS CO2.

 As part of the communications team, I’m involved with everything from managing the Ashden winners' PR, looking after our social media channels and maintaining the Ashden and LESS CO2 website.
 When I'm not at work you'll find me... cooking, going back to Dorset and going to see live music.